st-jverde/st-jverde/README.md

 <h3 align="left">Hi 👋, I'm Joeri Verdegaal</h3>

-As a recent graduate of Le Wagon's full-stack web development Bootcamp, I aim to start my career in the tech industry.
+I am a full-stack web developer, ready to start new opportunities in the tech industry.

 My main interests are subjects surrounding innovation, sustainability, nature and mental/physical health.
 Besides that, I enjoy experimenting with the combination of fine arts, sound design and computer programming.
 Thus, I would love to learn more about AI and machine learning.
 I'm absolutely open to collaborate on projects with other artists and programmers.